sahilrai0201/sahilrai0201/README.md

 ---

 ## 🚀 About Me
-I am a **Software Development student from India** with a passion for
+I am a **Software Development student from India** with a strong interest in
 **Data Structures, Algorithms, and Frontend Development**.
-Aspiring to become a **full-stack developer** and build clean, scalable solutions.

 - 📘 Practicing DSA consistently on **LeetCode & GeeksforGeeks**
 - 🌱 Improving problem-solving and coding fundamentals
-- 🎯 Focused on long-term growth, clean code, and responsive design
+- 🎯 Focused on long-term growth and clean code

 📧 **Email:** sahilatwork21@gmail.com